dwbzen/music-framework/src/main/resources/data/music/chords.md

 "spellingNumber" is similar but uses the actual chord spelling over a 2-octave range.

-For example, Dominant ninth (formula "9") spelling is C, E ,G, Bb, D. scale degree-1 == 10,7,4,2,0 as binary:  0100 1001 0101 or HEX(495)
+For example, C Dominant ninth (formula "9") spelling is C, E ,G, Bb, D. scale degree-1 == 10,7,4,2,0 as binary:  0100 1001 0101 or HEX(495)

 To find the relative chord number, rotate left by the degree-1 of the desired root.
 So E9 would be rotateLeft(0100 1001 0101 , 4) == 1001 0101 0100 or HEX(954)
 In the chord formulas definitions the formulaNumber is given in Decimal (145 instead of 0X91 for example)